akesh6411/AWS-KMS-BYOK/README.md

 - Set Expiration option Enable and choose time period

 > [!IMPORTANT]
-> If you choose Expiration then we have to ReWrap Key by genrating a new key encrypted material and Reupload.Old uploaded file will be expired.
+> If you choose Expiration then we have to ReWrap Key by generating a new key encrypted material and Reupload.Old uploaded file will be expired.

 > [!Tip]
 > We can reimport and delete key material anytime.